YiorgosVasileiou/ECE_NeuralNetworks/README.md

 # ECE_NeuralNetworks
 Repository for projects undertaken as part of "Neural Networks and Intelligent Computer Systems", NTUA, School of Electrical and Computer Engineering.
+All these projects were two person excercises.

+Georgios Vasileiou

 ## Lab 1: Classifier Performance Comparison on Epileptic Seizure Recognition Data Set